 Yesterday was unusual for me in that I struggled a bit with lockdown and felt lonely.
 That was unusual for me as the older I get, the more content I am spending time alone, and I am naturally quiet as a person.

 I am self-isolating at home with my dog, as I have mild asthma.
 I leave the house only to walk the dog, and up until yesterday, I felt normal.
-I am blessed that I live in a beautiful part of the world, and have both a beach and the countryside nearby and usually feel happy, even with the restrictions of lockdown.
-But yesterday I didn’t.
+I am blessed that I live in a beautiful part of the world and have both a beach and the countryside nearby and usually feel happy, even with lockdown restrictions.
+But yesterday, I didn’t.

-The reason I am sharing this with you is not to have a whinge, as that won’t help, instead, it made me aware of the need to talk to you about the things that will help you live with the restrictions imposed by coronavirus.
+I am sharing this with you not to have a whinge, as that won’t help; instead, it made me aware of the need to talk to you about the things that will help you live with the restrictions imposed by coronavirus.

-Yesterday my dog woke me at 5 am, needed to go to the loo.
+Yesterday my dog woke me at 5 am; I needed to go to the loo.
 I’m usually an early riser, but 5 am was a bit of a stretch!
 I got up, let him out, got some breakfast and took him for his walk by about 5:45 am.
-It was beautiful, being out that early and the day started well.
+It was beautiful, being out that early, and the day started well.

 Lack of sleep is a vulnerability factor.
 Lack of sleep affects your ability to cope with your day.

 Things to be aware of when feeling sleep deprived.

 Your ability to cope with day to day can be affected.

 During the lockdown, your typical support systems have taken a knock.
 Usual supports could be meeting with friends, sports, travel, anything you do that you enjoy and taking you away from harmful things that can go in your head.